alamhamim/vangchur_git/README.md

 ```

 ## Uninstall
-Depending on what are you are using, if you are using mac it will most likely .zshrc
+Depending on what are you are using, if you are using mac it be will most likely .zshrc
 Run below command:::

 ```bash